WSRvvv/DeletedMessageFinder-discord/README.md

    - Follow the instructions on the [DiscordChatExporter GitHub page](https://github.com/Tyrrrz/DiscordChatExporter) to export your chat histories.

 2. **Python**:
-   Make sure you have the latest python installed on your system.
+   Make sure you have (at least) the latest [python](https://www.python.org/downloads/) installed on your system.
 The script is compatible with Windows, did not tested in linux/Macos.

 ## Usage
 ```python